0

 GENERAL COMMENTS:

-The livestock complex is mixed Monday with the live cattle contracts fully
+The livestock complex is trading mixed into Tuesday's noon hour as the

 LIVE CATTLE: